 - The sole available ground for the application will be that one, or indeed both, of you, consider that the marriage has irretrievably broken down.

 - Applications will be made online through the court portal (although paper applications will still be possible where appropriate).
 The court fee to make the application is currently £593.

-- Once the application has been issued by the court, it will be served on the parties.
-Under the new rules effective service can be via email.
+- Once the application has been issued by the court, it will be served to the parties.
+Under the new rules, effective service can be via email.

 - The respondent (i.e. the person who receives the application if the process has been started by a sole applicant) will have 14 days to respond once served with notice of a divorce application.
 In respect of a joint divorce application, both parties must respond within 14 days of receipt.
 In most cases these responses it will be possible to submit these responses digitally.

 There will be a minimum 20-week ‘cooling off’ period before the applicant(s) can apply to the court for a ‘conditional order’ (formerly referred to as ‘Decree Nisi’).
 This gives the parties time to reflect on the decision to proceed with a divorce and time to hopefully make some progress in resolving any issues that may have arisen regarding children and/or finances.

 - A conditional order means that the court accepts you are entitled to a divorce, but it does not mean your divorce is yet final.
 In the eyes of the law, you are still married.